Physics-based tissue simulator to model multicellular systems: A study of liver regeneration and hepatocellular carcinoma recurrence: Materials and methods

-In our model we use the piecewise polynomial force which is constructed as the sum of a positive adhesive and a negative repulsive polynomial force contributions.
+\paragraph{Cell mechanics:} In our model, as in \cite{physicell}, we use the piecewise polynomial force which is constructed as the sum of a positive adhesive and a negative repulsive polynomial force contributions.
 It is important to note that repulsive forces are really an elastic resistance to deformation.
 To compute these forces we use adhesive and repulsive interaction potentials functions.

 We assume that three types of forces act upon each cell.
 First we have a drag force, which represents dissipative drag-like forces such as fluid drag and cell-extra cellular matrix adhesion.
-Secondly, neighboring cells mechanical forces.
+We then have neighboring cell mechanical forces.
 In the simplest case these involve repulsive forces due to limited cell compressibility, but they usually also include cell-cell adhesion.
 We use interaction potentials that depend upon each cell's size, maximum adhesion distance, adhesion and repulsion parameters and distance to other cells.
-Finally, the third force acting on the cells is the cell-basement membrane force.
+Finally, the third force acting on the cells is the cell-basement membrane interaction.

 Since the cell microenvironment has a very low Reynolds number (the Reynolds number describes the ratio of inertial to viscous forces) \cite{reynolds}, inertial effects such as acceleration are neglected.
 This is commonly known as the inertialess assumption, and implies that forces equilibrate at relatively fast time scales in contrast to the processes involved in cell cycling, death cycling, and volume variation.